jblamare/Beat-generator/README.md

 python training.py
 ```

 Alternatively, music_rnn.pt is a pretrained model to use for generation.
-We show below an example output of drums from this model:
+Here's the piano roll for a few collaged outputs from this model:

 ![alt text](./generated/RobotDrums.PNG)

+<audio src="./generated/final_arrangement.mp3" controls preload></audio>

 ## Generation